 A consultation with an experienced medical dermatologist can help you better understand your condition and its unique potential triggers.

 Managing Treatment for Symptoms

 Since there is no cure, psoriasis treatment is mostly about managing your symptoms.
 Avoiding your known triggers is the first step in managing the condition, but if you don’t know your triggers, you’ll have to work with your specialist at West Dermatology in Arizona to find yours.

-There are many ways to manage psoriasis treatment, including topical medications, oral treatments, and light therapy.
+There are many ways to manage psoriasis itchy skin treatment, including topical medications, oral treatments, and light therapy.

 Following are topical psoriasis treatment medications: